Ninewells Campus, Kirkcaldy Campus

 Your programme will be student centred, adult oriented and will occur within a multi-professional environment.
 This means that you may share your learning with other students who are studying for allied professions such as medicine or social work.
 This shared learning will broaden your horizons in education generally as well as professionally.

-3 Highers at BCC plus English and Maths at National 5.
+3 Highers at BBC plus English and Maths at National 5.

 Satisfactory references, interview performance, health screening and criminal record check are part of selection process.